docker/docs/get-started/index.md

 - Basic familiarity with the ideas of code dependencies and building
 - Machine resource usage terms, like CPU percentages, RAM use in bytes, etc.

-Finally, though we'll remind you again when you need these things, you can save yourself some distraction at that time by [signing up for a Docker ID](https://cloud.docker.com) and using it on your local machine by running the following command:
+Finally, though we remind you again when you need these things, you can save yourself some distraction at that time by [signing up for a Docker ID](https://cloud.docker.com) and using it on your local machine by running the following command: